jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 });
 ```

-Note: in the CSS, that both maps have their style set via the class "map" or `.map`, so both fill the whole screen.
+Note: in the CSS, both maps have their style set via the class "map" or `.map`, so both fill the whole screen.
 This means that one map will cover the other until we set up the swipe plugin:
+    **locate this but don't add again **
     ```css
-	/* locate this but don't add again */
 	.map {
              position: absolute;
              top: 0;